- 20 g Cacao Powder

 - 300 ml Double Cream

-Put the gelatine in bowl and cover with ice cold water, soak for a few minutes until soft and then gently squeeze off any excess water.
+Put the gelatine in a bowl and cover it with ice-cold water, soak for a few minutes until soft and then gently squeeze off any excess water.
 Put the sugar, water and chestnut puree in a pan and bring to the boil.
 Add the gelatine and stir to dissolve, remove from the heat and blitz with a hand blender, then pass the mixture through a sieve.

 Allow to cool, then mix in the dark rum.
 In a separate bowl, whisk the whipping cream until soft peaks form and then fold this into the chestnut mixture.